 Both bottles are also built to combat sweating, so they don’t get covered in condensation.

-Neither manufacturer makes silicone sleeves for their bottles, but Hydro Flask make a silicone boot.
+Neither manufacturer makes silicone sleeves for their bottles, but Hydro Flask makes a silicone boot.
 This can be attached to the bottom of all bottles to protect against bashes and bumps.

 Both bottles look good.

-That said, S’well produce bottles which have really quirky, unique patterns which many people like – if you want something that can double up as a fashion accessory, S’well bottles are perhaps the better choice.
-They have metallic finishes, floral designs, tie-dye patterns, print patterns and more.
+That said, S’well produces bottles which have really quirky, unique patterns which many people like – if you want something that can double up as a fashion accessory, S’well bottles are perhaps the better choice.
+They have metallic finishes, floral designs, tie-dye patterns, print patterns, and more.

-Hydro Flask bottles just come in block colours.
-Though some of the sizes offer up to 15 colour choices, none of the designs are as unique or interesting as those on the S’well bottles.
+Hydro Flask bottles just come in block colors.
+Though some of the sizes offer up to 15 color choices, none of the designs are as unique or interesting as those on the S’well bottles.

-S’well bottles, in our opinion, also have the slight edge in shape.
+S’well bottles, in our opinion, also have a slight edge in shape.
 They have a more aesthetic, sleek design, which we prefer to Hydro Flask bottles.